wonderslug/esphome-ancs/README.md

 ## 📵 Grandma's not answering her phone.
-She left it on silent again.
+Its on silent mode again.

 **And it's an iPhone**, so what can I do?